Ajetski/AjetBot/README.md

-a discord bot for Ajet
+AjetBot is a bot for discord.